saltstack/salt/doc/topics/best_practices.rst

 Each SLS file within the ``/srv/pillar/`` directory should correspond to the states which it matches.

-This would mean that the apache pillar file should contain data relevant to apache.
+This would mean that the ``apache`` pillar file should contain data relevant to Apache.
 Structuring files in this way once again ensures modularity, and creates a consistent understanding throughout our Salt environment.
 Users can expect that pillar variables found in an Apache state will live inside of an Apache pillar:

-/srv/salt/pillar/apache.sls
+``/srv/salt/pillar/apache.sls``:

 .. code-block:: yaml